ropensci/roweb3/content/blog/2025-04-15-champions-project-wrapup/index.md

   doi: "10.59350/268cb-p0021"
 ---

-Our second cohort of the [rOpenSci Champions Program](/champions/) has now completed the second phase of the program by developing their project and carrying out outreach activities.
+As we make the presentation of our third cohort of the [rOpenSci Champions Program](/champions/),our second cohort has now completed the second phase of the program by developing their project and carrying out outreach activities.
 In this article, we share each Champion's project, their achievements and their outreach activities.

 ## Champions' Projects